 This kind of partnership is anathema to unrealistic expectations in the outsourcing process because they simply never have a chance to develop.

-Accounting Outsourcing Challenge #3: Culture Fit & Control
+Culture Fit & Outsourcing Control Challenges

-Maintaining Control Of Project Management & Company Data
+Maintaining Control of Project Management & Company Data

 Some first-time outsourcers go into the virtual accounting experience with fears of low quality, mismanagement and a loss of process control.
 The good news is that by choosing the right provider, you can avoid these issues entirely.
 Look for a provider that strives to know the ins and outs of your business, culture and processes as well as you do while demonstrating that they can introduce talent as seamlessly as possible into those three things.